 How to Increase Oxygen Levels While Sleeping

-People who are concerned about their blood oxygen levels during sleep should contact their doctor, as only a health care provider can assess changes in blood oxygen levels and recommend appropriate treatment.
+People who are concerned about their blood oxygen levels during sleep should contact their doctor, as only a healthcare provider can assess changes in blood oxygen levels and recommend appropriate treatment.

 When treatment for low blood oxygen is necessary, treatment depends on the cause of the condition.
 For example, people with obstructive sleep apnea may be prescribed a continuous positive airway pressure (CPAP) device, while those with sleep-related hypoxemia may be prescribed supplemental oxygen to use while they sleep.